 Open Space Committees

 As a trusted, local source of information, Open Space Committees (OSCs) stand in an excellent position to help increase the pace of land protection in their community.
 In fact, perhaps the most effective role for OSCs may be helping their neighbors make informed decisions about the future of their land by getting them timely information and contacts when they are making decisions.
-This role compliments the work of land trusts and state conservation agencies who can then provide the necessary expertise to help interested landowners conserve their land.
+This role complements the work of land trusts and state conservation agencies who can then provide the necessary expertise to help interested landowners conserve their land.

 On this page: